 Except for payments made in advance of services, the Company expenses its research and development costs as incurred.
 For payments made in advance, the Company recognizes research and development expense as the services are rendered.
 Research and development costs primarily consist of salaries and related expenses for personnel and resources and the costs of clinical trials.
-Other research and development expenses include preclinical analytical testing, manufacturing of drug product, outside services, providers, materials and consulting fees.
+Other research and development expenses include preclinical analytical testing, manufacturing of drug product for use in clinical and nonclinical trials, outside services, providers, materials and consulting fees.

 Costs for certain development activities, such as clinical trials, are recognized based on an evaluation of the progress to completion of specific tasks using data such as subject enrollment, clinical site activations or information provided to the Company by its vendors with respect to their actual costs incurred, among other factors.
-Payments for these activities are based on the terms of the individual arrangements, which may differ from the pattern of costs incurred, and are reflected in the financial statements as prepaid or accrued research and development expense, as the case may be.
+Payments for these activities are based on the terms of the individual arrangements, which may differ from the pattern of costs incurred, and are reflected in the condensed consolidated balance sheets as prepaid or accrued research and development expense, as the case may

 As part of the process of preparing its financial statements, the Company is required to estimate its expenses resulting from its obligations under contracts with vendors, clinical research organizations and consultants and under clinical site agreements in connection with conducting clinical trials.
 The financial terms of these contracts are subject to negotiations, which vary from contract to contract and may result in payment flows that do not match the periods over which materials or services are provided under such contracts.
-The Company's objective is to reflect the appropriate clinical trial expenses in its financial statements by matching those expenses with the period in which services are performed and efforts are expended.
+The Company's objective is to reflect the appropriate clinical trial expenses in its condensed consolidated statement of operations by matching those expenses with the period in which services are performed and efforts are expended.
 The Company accounts for these expenses according to the progress of the clinical trial as measured by subject progression and the timing of various aspects of the trial.
 The Company determines accrual estimates through financial models taking into account various clinical information provided by vendors and discussion with applicable personnel and external service providers as to the progress or state of consummation of trials, or the services completed.
 During the course of a clinical trial, the Company adjusts its clinical expense recognition if actual results differ from its estimates.
 The Company makes estimates of its accrued expenses as of each balance sheet date based on the facts and circumstances known to it at that time.
-The Company's clinical accruals are dependent upon the timely and accurate reporting of contract research organizations, clinical sites and other third-party vendors.
-Although the Company does not expect its estimates to be materially different from amounts actually incurred, its understanding of the status and timing of services performed may vary and may result in it reporting amounts that are too high or too low for any particular period.
-For the three months ended March 31, 2020 and 2019, there were no material adjustments to the Company's prior year
+The Company's clinical trial accruals are dependent upon the timely and accurate reporting of contract research organizations, clinical sites and other third-party vendors.
+Although the Company does not expect its estimates to be materially different from amounts actually incurred, its understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in it reporting amounts that are too high or too low for any particular period.